-RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Brown & Co Object The site provides an opportunity to provide a sustainable employment area that would complement the existing industrial estate to the east.
-It would provide a range of units to encourage start-up business as well as the opportunity for existing This site is not considered to be suitable for allocation as evidence suggests that currently committed land is more than sufficient in quantity and quality to meet the employment growth None
+RESPONDENT (OR GROUP OF SUPPORT/ OBJECT/ BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING DRAFT GNLP RESPONSE PROPOSED CHANGE TO

+RESPONDENTS) INVESTIGATION · · · · · PLAN

+Brown & Co Object The site provides an This site is not None

+opportunity to provide a considered to be

+sustainable employment suitable for

+area that would allocation as

+complement the existing evidence suggests

+industrial estate to the that currently

+east.
+It would provide a committed land is

+range of units to more than sufficient

+encourage start-up in quantity and

+business as well as the quality to meet the

+opportunity for existing employment growth

-business to move to larger needs in Greater
+business to move to lar

 premises.
 The site is Norwich.

-situated within the built-up
+situated within the built -up

 area of Hellesdon and

 within easy reach of

 residential, commercial

 and retail uses.

 Development would

 provide community

 benefits through a

-community woodland and
+community woodland a nd

 extension to the burial

 ground.